ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* Original Principal Variable – Numeric
-* Corrected Principal Variable – Numeric
+* Final Principal Variable – Numeric
-* Original Target Variables – Can be a list, numeric – nulls allowed
-* Corrected Target Variables – Can be a list, numeric – nulls allowed
+* Final Target Variables – Can be a list, numeric – nulls allowed
-* TPC Marker – Numeric, to indicate if thousand pounds correction made as result of the method
+* TPC Marker –  To indicate the result of the Thousand Pounds Correction method, string
-* Date Changed – String in “DDMMYYYY” format

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.

+The TPC Marker must be one of the following:
+* C = Correction applied
+* N = No correction applied

 ## 6.0 Method